mongodb/specifications/source/crud/crud.rst

      * Internal replication use only - driver should not set *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
-     * For servers < 3.2, the OplogReplay wire protocol flag defaults to false.
+     * For servers < 3.2, the OplogReplay wire protocol flag is used and defaults to false.
      *
      * @see https://docs.mongodb.com/manual/reference/command/find/
      */